andrew-lim/html5-raycast/README.md

 ## Building

 There is no build step but you will need a HTTP webserver like [nginx](https://nginx.org/) to run and test locally.
+If you try to load the .htm file directly with a browser you'll like encounter an error like "The canvas has been tainted by cross-origin data."

 ## Other links
 - [F. Permadi's Raycasting Tutorial](https://permadi.com/1996/05/ray-casting-tutorial-7/).
 The raycast math used in this demo is closely based on this tutorial.